alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. NewBearer - the initial bearer predicate of the new token
+1. *TargetOwner* (byte string) is the new owner condition of the
+   token.
-2. Value - the value to transfer
+2. *TargetValue* (unsigned integer) must be equal to the value of the
+   token.
+The reason for including the value of the token in the
+   transaction order is to enable the recipient of the transaction to
+   learn the received amount without having to look up the token.
-3. Nonce - optional nonce
+3. *Nonce* (byte string) is an optional nonce.
-4. Backlink - the backlink to the previous transaction with this token
+4. *Backlink* (byte string) is the backlink to the previous
+   transaction with the token.
-5. TypeID - identifies the type of the token;
+5. *TypeID* (byte string) is the type of the token.
+6. *InvariantPredicateSignatures* (array of byte strings) is an array
-6. InvariantPredicateSignatures - inputs to satisfy the token type invariant predicates down the inheritance chain
+   of inputs to satisfy the token type invariant predicates down the
+   inheritance chain.

 ##### Split Fungible Token

+This transaction splits a fungible token in two, creating a new
+fungible token with its own owner condition (*TargetOwner*) and value
+(*TargetValue*).
+The value of the token being split is reduced by the
+value of the new token and is specified in the *RemainingValue*
+attribute.
+The sum of values specified by *TargetValue* and
+*RemainingValue* attributes must be equal to the value of the token
+before the split.

 *TransactionOrder*.*Payload*.*Type* = "splitFToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /splitFTokenAttributes/ [
-    /NewBearer/                    h'00',
+    /TargetOwner/                  h'00',
     /TargetValue/                  600,
     /Nonce/                        h'',
     /Backlink/                     h'',